zacktwp/apache_linux_server/README.md

 ### Configure postgresql

-Replace the engine with :
+Replace the engine in the database_setup.py, PopulateDB.py, and Application.py with :

 `engine = create_engine('postgresql://catalog:DB-PASSWORD@localhost/catalog')`

+### buy and register domain name zacktwp.com and change google sign in json file